 Aims Students who have taken this module should be able to understand the rationale behind Semantic web.
 They should be able to model and query domain knowledge as ontologies defined using standards such as RDF and OWL.
 Students should be able to apply the principles of ontological engineering to modelling exercises.
-Finally they should be able to understand the applications of semantic web to web services and Web 2.0.
+Finally they should be able to understand the applications of semantic web.